MLjungg/coreNLP-Swedish/Lemma/README.txt

 https://github.com/UniversalDependencies/UD_Swedish-Talbanken

-In a future version, it can be valuable to consider the part of speech to improve the annotator.
+In a future version, it can be valuable to consider the part of speech tag to improve the annotator.